ammfat/Password-Generator/README.md

 # Password Generator with Python
-Simple password generator write in Pytohn.
+Simple password generator write in Python.

 ---
 ### How to Run